 (Ph.D.
 University of Iowa, 2010)

 Potential graduate students: Are you considering graduate studies in linguistics or Hispanic linguistics?
 Unsure of what that entails or what you can study related to syntax?
-Possibilities are endless!
-However, past and present students, either under my direction or as part of a committee on which I served, have studied the following topics: partitive clitics and clitic doubling in Spanish, idiom processing in L1 and L2 English, the discourse-pragmatics interface with syntax in Finnish, cliticization in Old Spanish and Galego-Portuguese, the syntax of ello in Dominican Spanish, the L3 acquisition of syntax and phonology in Brazilian Portuguese (L1 English/L2 Spanish), nominalized infinitives in Spanish, the second language acquisition of French prosody, Tunisian Arabic-French code switching, bare nominals in Spanish, clitics in Western Iberian Romance, Spanish-English bilingual attrition, and the syntax of the left periphery in Romance.
+Please send me an email so we can explore the possibilities.
+Past and present students, either under my direction or as part of a committee on which I served, have studied the following topics: partitive clitics and clitic doubling in Spanish, idiom processing in L1 and L2 English, the discourse-pragmatics interface with syntax in Finnish, cliticization in Old Spanish and Galego-Portuguese, the syntax of ello in Dominican Spanish, the L3 acquisition of syntax and phonology in Brazilian Portuguese (L1 English/L2 Spanish), nominalized infinitives in Spanish, the second language acquisition of French prosody, Tunisian Arabic-French code switching, bare nominals in Spanish, clitics in Western Iberian Romance, Spanish-English bilingual attrition, and the syntax of the left periphery in Romance.
 Feel free to email me with questions!
 If you haven't read it, I also strongly recommend the book Surviving Linguistics by Monica Macaulay.

-Potential CURO students: I typically only do CURO directed readings (HONS 4960H, 4970H) with former students of mine.
+Potential CURO students: I typically only do CURO projects/directed readings (HONS 4960H, 4970H) with former students of mine.
 However, I occasionally make exceptions in the case of highly recommended syntax students.
+See my CV for past CURO students and project summaries.

 Courses taught: (Want to know more?
-You can find past syllabi for any UGA course here!)
+You can find past syllabi for my classes and any UGA course here!)

 LACS 1000 - Introduction to Latin America, Central America, and Costa Rica (summer 2015 - taught in English)